 - HC-6.5.2 Depending on the nature, scale and complexity of its business, an investment firm licensee should consider having a separate compliance function.
-A compliance function should: - Document its organisation and responsibilities; - Be appropriately staffed with competent individuals; (b) - Have unrestricted access to the licensee's relevant records; and (c) - $\left(\frac{\mathbf{d}}{\mathbf{d}}\right)$ Have ultimate recourse to the Board. - HC-6.5.3 The compliance function may not be combined with the internal audit function or any other operational function as such combination may lead to a conflict of interest.
+A compliance function should: - (a) Document its organisation and responsibilities; - (b) Be appropriately staffed with competent individuals; - (c) Have unrestricted access to the licensee's relevant records; and - (d) Have ultimate recourse to the Board. - HC-6.5.3 The compliance function may not be combined with the internal audit function or any other operational function as such combination may lead to a conflict of interest.